aisingapore/Novella/README.md

        ], dtype=float32)
 ```

 Transactional embeddings are the latent representations found by matrix factorisation (MF), a common collaborative filtering technique.
 We first format the interactions data into a sparse matrix then fit it using a weighted Alternated Least Squares optimiser, giving us a latent representation for every item.
 The size of this representation can be set in the `qrecsys.process` as the `embeds_mf_dim`.
 If you have a large number of items (>1M), we recommend setting the size of embedding to a higher number (eg. 256 or 512).
-For example, here is the MF embedding for the title `Taxation of bilateral investments : tax treaties after BEPs`.
+Here is an example of an MF embedding for the title `Taxation of bilateral investments : tax treaties after BEPs`:

 ```
 array([ 3.21e-09,  7.45e-10,  1.20e-08,  7.04e-09,  1.11e-08,  8.88e-09, -5.66e-09,  5.26e-09], dtype=float32)